jonasschultemattler/nano/README.md

 #### Recall:

 Let $\mathcal{M}$ be a multiset of uniformly distributed random numbers.
- - the cardinality of $M$ can be estimated by the maximum number of leading zeros in the binary representation of each number in $M$
+ - the cardinality of $\mathcal{M}$ can be estimated by the maximum number of leading zeros in the binary representation of each number in $M$
  - if max leading zeros is $l$, one exepcts $2^l$ distinct elements (the probability of observing a binary encoded number beginning with $k$ zeroes followed by a one is $1/2^{(k+1)}$ )